shildev/musicbase-website-/README.md

 -------------------------------------------------------------

 To run the server on HEROKU, please ensure:

---the adapter lines are "adapter: postgresql" in the config/database.yml file
+-the adapter lines are "adapter: postgresql" in the config/database.yml file

 (Gemfile:)
 -the pg gem is within group :production do